dragonwasrobot/dragonwasrobot.github.io/content/categories/musings/programming-in-style-from-pattern-matching-to-point-free.md

 +++
-title = "Programming in Style:&#x000a;From Pattern Matching to Point Free" author = ["Peter Urbak"] summary = "In this post, we present several techniques for making Elm code declarative and precise." date = 2023-04-27T00:00:00Z tags = ["Elm", "Pattern matching", "Point-free Style", "Functional Programming"] categories = ["Musings"]
+title = "Programming in Style:&#x000a;From Pattern Matching to Point Free" author = ["Peter Urbak"] date = 2023-04-27T00:00:00Z tags = ["Elm", "Pattern matching", "Point-free Style", "Functional Programming"] categories = ["Musings"]